-What are the potential obstacles or downsides to this approach?
+What are the potential obstacles or downsides to more frequent feedback?

 If changes are made to the performance management process, your employees will likely want to know, "What's in it for me?"
-The simple answer is this frequency of discussions can open up more opportunities for input and personal development, and promoting a feeling that their performance directly impacts the company's goals
+The simple answer is that more frequent discussions can open up additional opportunities for input and personal development, and promote a feeling that their performance directly impacts the company's goals.

 Change is not always easy.
-A continuous review process, which is more conversational and less formal, can be especially challenging for managers — and some employees — who may be accustomed to a more formal process.
-Managers should be mindful of employee feedback and use this to adapt the process, as necessary
+A continuous review process, which is more conversational, can be especially challenging for managers — and some employees — who may be accustomed to a more formal and less frequent process.
+Managers should be mindful of employee feedback and use this to adapt the process, as necessary.

-A benefit to this style of performance review is that the employee can feel more invested in how their job in particular can impact the company's success.
-On a larger scale, it can make your company more agile.
+A benefit to the continuous style of employee performance review is that it can help the employee feel more invested in how their job may impact the company's success.
+On a larger scale, it can help your company be more agile.
 Your business needs information in real time to respond quickly to necessary change.
 The ongoing conversation provides feedback which can be relevant and useful today.

-Year-end is a good time to assess your review process.
-Your employees are your most valuable and most expensive asset.
+When the time comes to review your performance management process, remember your employees are your most valuable and most expensive asset.
 Start planning now to get the most out of your team and engage them on a deeper level.
 You may also want to engage a professional HR consultant to go over a sample performance review with your managers and determine how it can be tailored to your company's needs.